West Virginia Motorcycle Statutes

 West Virginia has several statutes that directly relate to motorcyclists, including licensure, inspections, and use of public roads.
-If you feel that your rights have been violated call us at 1-800-321-8968 and speak with an attorney who practices in West Virginia and is familiar with current West Virginia motorcycle laws.
+If you feel that your rights have been violated call us at (855) 529-7433 and speak with a personal injury attorney who practices in West Virginia and is familiar with current West Virginia motorcycle laws.

 1; § 17B-1-1(c).
 Definitions. (edited) Motorcycle.

 Motorcycle. — Every motor vehicle having a seat or saddle for the use of the rider and designed to travel on not more than three wheels in contact with the ground, but excluding a farm tractor as defined herein, a moped as defined in section five-a, article one, chapter seventeen-c of this code, a snowmobile as defined in section one-mm, article one, chapter seventeen-a of this code and an all-terrain vehicle as defined in section one-ii, article one, chapter seventeen-a of this code;

 2; § 17A-10-3a.
 Special registration of Antique Motorcycles; definition; registration and use.

 (a) The annual registration fee for any antique motor vehicle or motorcycle as defined in this section is two dollars.
 “Antique motor vehicle” means any motor vehicle which is more than twenty-five years old and is owned solely as a collector’s item.
 “Antique motorcycle” means any motorcycle which is more than twenty-five years old and is owned solely as a collector’s item.